The Comparison REITs, Real Estate Funds and Real Estate Mutual Funds.

 Types of Real Estate Funds

-Private real estate investments are professionally managed funds that invest directly in real estate properties.
-These are available only to accredited or high-net-worth investors and typically require a significant minimum investment.
+These funds invest directly in physical real estate properties.
+Unlike public funds, private real estate funds are available only to accredited or high-net-worth investors and typically require a high minimum investment.

 What is a Real Estate Mutual Fund?